Eastern-Dream/touhou-diff-patch/README.md

 ## Diff Procedure
 Starts with the original ver 1.00 directory for each game (or the oldest patchable version that is available).

+1. Recursively rename all file extension to lowercase
-1. Create a copy of the game directory to be patched
+2. Create a copy of the game directory to be patched
-2. Drop ZUN executable patch into game directory
+3. Drop ZUN executable patch into game directory
-3. Run ZUN executable patch through WINE 32-bit (with `LC_ALL=ja_JP.UTF-8`)
+4. Run ZUN executable patch through WINE 32-bit (with `LC_ALL=ja_JP.UTF-8`)
-4. Remove ZUN executable patch from the game directory
+5. Remove ZUN executable patch from the game directory
-5. Generate diff via `diff -Naur before-patch/ after-patch/ > name_of_patch.diff`
+6. Generate diff via `diff -Naur before-patch/ after-patch/ > name_of_patch.diff`

 The diff file should be named after the name of the ZUN executable patch minus the `.exe` extension.
 For example, changes made by running `kouma_update102f.EXE` should make the resulting diff be named `kouma_update102f.diff`.
 Normalization of diff file naming like this allows for search or listing of diff files to yield a correct order to apply patches.